I am a Roman Catholic because I need all the help I can get.

 who got it from a bishop … who got it from a bishop,

 who got it from the original Apostles,

 who got the gift from Jesus Christ Himself.

-Jesus gave the gift only to His Apostles.
+He gave it only to His Apostles.

 His Apostles gave the gift only to their successor priests and bishops.

-Roman Catholic priests have received the gift
+Only Roman Catholic priests have received the gift

 of having God respond when they ask God